pFindStudio/pUniFind/User_guide.md

 - **Linux deployment**: If you met this ```libstdc++.so.6: version `GLIBCXX_3.4.29' not found``` problem, see [This Solution](https://github.com/pybind/pybind11/discussions/3453).
 In my case, I solved this by ```export LD_LIBRARY_PATH=/your_path/miniconda3/envs/pUniFind/lib:$LD_LIBRARY_PATH```.
 - **Result not found**: If you can not get result file for rescoring. please see if you put ```.pac``` file at the right place.
 Also, you can check both ```pUniFind_result``` folder and ```result``` folder.
 - **Targeted methods**: If you are using targeted acquisition methods (e.g., AIMS, PRM, SRM) and observe suboptimal performance, please contact our team.
 We can analyze your data and recommend the optimal analysis strategy.
+- **Component Download Failure in Software**: If an error occurs while downloading the checkpoint, please try downloading them one by one instead of multiple at the same time.
+If the issue persists, please contact us.
+Please try to use a network with a relatively fast speed for downloading.

 ## 🤝 Citation <a name="-citation"></a>
 If you find our software is useful and helped your research,  **please cite** us 🙏 through: